Spinach & Tomato Chicken Pasta Salad

 Be sure to follow CentsLessMeals on Pinterest for more great meal ideas!

 I love that this Chicken Pasta Salad is a complete balanced meal.
-It has a protein, grain, dairy, vegetables and good fat.
-You can make this salad even more nutrient dense by adding in more veggies or using a whole grain pasta.
+It has protein, grain, dairy, vegetables, and good fat.

 Rainbow Italian Tortellini Pasta Salad – Pretty & Delicious!